 Biographical Information

-Fidel Castro is a Cuban political leader who has had much involvement with baseball.
+Fidel Castro was a Cuban political leader who had much involvement with baseball.
 His baseball involvement may be best known in the United States in connection with an article that ballplayer Don Hoak wrote called "The Day I Batted Against Castro".

 A long-standing myth in America is that Castro tried out for either the New York Yankees or Washington Senators and failed to impress enough to sign a contract; while a fan of baseball, Castro was not a good enough player to warrant such a try-out and there is no record of his having played professionally.
 It is likely he pitched in intramural competition in college for the University of Havana law school, but he was not good enough to pitch on the college's varsity team.
 See this Universal newsreel for a short clip of Castro pitching in a charity game in Cuba in 1959.